History of the Hellenic Navy

-The History of the Hellenic Navy (Πολεμικό Ναυτικό) begins with the birth of modern Greece, and due to the maritime nature of the country, this force has been the premier service of the Greek Armed Forces.
+The history of the Hellenic Navy (Πολεμικό Ναυτικό) begins with the birth of modern Greece, and due to the maritime nature of the country, this force has been the premier service of the Greek Armed Forces.

-The navy during the Revolution
+The navy and the Greek War of Independence

 At the beginning of the Greek War of Independence, the naval forces of the Greeks consisted primarily of the merchant fleet of the Saronic islanders from Hydra, Spetsai and Poros and also the islanders of Psara and Samos.
 The fleet was of crucial importance to the success of the revolt.
-Its goal was to prevent as much as possible the Ottoman Navy from resupplying the isolated Ottoman garrisons and land reinforcements from the Ottoman Empire's Asian provinces.
+Its goal was to prevent the Ottoman Navy as much as possible from resupplying the isolated Ottoman garrisons and land reinforcements from the Ottoman Empire's Asian provinces.
+Albanians (Arvanites) served prominently in the Greek rebel fleet.